 The Tshisimani Centre hosts regular public seminars, lecture series, and documentary screenings on questions of politics, current affairs, history and theory that are of critical concern to activists.
 These offerings will increasingly be made available online.
 The Tshisimani Centre also offers dedicated short intensive courses of between two and four days as well as longer residential retreats.

 All programmes seek to deepen debate and enhance understanding of the world we live in, enabling activists to engage with a range of theoretical issues and topics of contemporary significance locally and internationally.
 Issues such as how inequality and poverty arise; lessons from struggles of the past and present, in South Africa and globally; understanding major global events such as wars, revolutions, mass migrations, religious fundamentalism, and economic crises; different currents of Marxism; anarchism; liberalism; nationalism; black consciousness; Pan-Africanism; African history, political thought and traditions; feminism and liberation from sexual and gender-based oppression; and how these shape different approaches to political programme development and social change.
 Theoretical insights are combined with a practical engagement with how to build activist organisations, how to campaign imaginatively, how to build a programme, how to use various media and how to engage creatively and robustly in public debate.

 Our offerings involve a creative blend of reading, reflection, and discussion, combining theoretical ideas and arguments with practical knowledge.
 Target groups include activists campaigning for urban land justice, improved access to safety and sanitation; and quality public education, as well as legal activists, rural activists, investigative journalists and those using social media for social change.

 The Centre will also convene international gatherings where activists from different countries can connect with one another, build relationships, share approaches and lessons learnt from different contexts.

-The Centre is accountable to an independent Board and currently employs nine full-time staff.
+The Centre is accountable to an independent Board and currently employs nine 15 staff.